jwilsson/spotify-web-api-php/docs/method-reference/SpotifyWebAPI.md

     * string market Optional.
 Limit the results to items that are playable in this market, for example SE.
     * int limit Optional.
 Limit the number of items.
     * int offset Optional.
 Number of items to skip.
+    * string include_external Optional.
+Whether or not to mark externally hosted content as playable.

 #### Return values
 * **array\|object** The search results.
 Type is controlled by the `return_assoc` option.